daytonn/rails_jskit/README.md

 //= require rails_jskit
 ```

-That's it, now all controller actions will be triggered on the `JSKit` dispatcher.
+That's it, now all controller actions will be triggered on the `JSkit` dispatcher.

 ### Controllers

-JSKit offers controllers as a basic building block for JavaScript functionality.
+JSkit offers controllers as a basic building block for JavaScript functionality.
 Making a folder inside `app/assets/javascripts` named `controllers` is a great place to put these:

 ```sh
 mkdir app/assets/javascripts/controllers